 B.Bear and Lolly Catch That Cookie! by A.A.
 Livingston, illustrated by Joey Chou

-Best friends, B. Bear and Lolly, are having trouble with their Porridge Perfector invention when the Gingerbread Man made things worse by tipping it over and running away.
+Best friends, B. Bear and Lolly, are having trouble with their Porridge Perfector invention when the Gingerbread Mantips it over and runs away.
 So Lolly and B. Bear decide to catch the Gingerbread Man themselves.
-I love this charming adventure.
+Will your kids love this fairy tale story?

 Very Little Cinderella by Heapy & Heap